 This article is intended for students going to university for the first time, though it might also have some helpful hints for more experienced undergrads.
-It will also probably be more relevant to students of Humanities and Social Sciences subjects.
+It will also probably be most relevant to students of humanities and social sciences subjects.

 1. Manage Your Time Effectively

 Don’t wait until an assignment or essay is due in a couple of weeks before you start working on it.
-You will soon realise that all your assignments (both minor and major) will be due around the same time, and if you do it this way you will end up cramming a semester’s worth of work into only a few weeks.
-This will not result in good grade
+You will soon realise that all your assignments (both minor and major) will be due around the same time, and you don’t want to end up cramming a semester’s worth of work into only a few weeks.
+This would not result in good grades.

 Instead, plan how much time you need to spend on each assignment at the very beginning of the semester.
-In Week 1 you will be given your tutorials guides, subject guides, and other materials.
-This will tell you exactly how many pieces of assessment you have for each subject, how many words it will be, and what percentage of your grade it will be worth.
+In Week 1 you will be given your tutorial guides, subject guides and other materials.
+These will tell you exactly how many pieces of assessment you have for each subject, how many words they will each need to be and what percentage of your grades they will be worth.
 Use this information as a guide to plan your time.

-One way to do it is to simply write out, in order of when they are due, all the individual pieces of assessment you need to hand in.
+One way to do this is to simply write out, in the order of when they are due, all the individual units of assessment you need to hand in.
 Then assign a number of weeks to each of them depending on their length and importance, and remembering that there are only usually 10 or so weeks in a semester.
 Get started on these assignments straight away, in the first or second week!

-Of course, that advice isn’t fantastic, and it isn’t true for everyone.
+Of course, that advice isn’t the best, and it won’t hold true for everyone.
 However, it does make the point that the more work you do, the better your grade will be.
-When you switch from high school to university, you may find it difficult to adjust to that fact that most of your learning is now optional.
+When you switch from high school to university, you may find it difficult to adjust to the fact that most of your learning is now optional.
 However, this is something you will have to work through if you want to do really well.
-If you only do what is required of you, you won’t do very well, because as you will soon find out, not that much is required.
+If you only do the minimum required of you, you won’t do very well, because as you will soon find out, not that much is actually required.
 It is up to you to succeed.

 3. Research Is Key

-For example, if you are a second year student and you are writing your major essay of 3,000 words that is worth 50% of your grade – then you need to do the most research you are capable of (a lot) if you are after a Distinction or a High Distinction.
+For example, if you are a second year student and you are writing your major essay of 3,000 words that is worth 50% of your grade, then you need to do as much research as you can (a lot) if you are after a Distinction or a High Distinction.
 This should take around 4 weeks.
 If you are working on a tutorial paper worth around 10%, you might spend less than a week.